Are you interested in joining the NeurOptics Team?

 About NeurOptics

-NeurOptics Inc. is the leader in the science of neurological pupillometry.
-Driven by a passion to help clinicians provide improved neurological patient outcomes, the company has developed an innovative technology for use in the areas of critical care nursing, critical care medicine, neurology, neurosurgery, and emergency medicine which enables clinicians to enhance their patient neurological evaluations by providing information from the human eye to facilitate critical medical decision making.
-Headquartered in Irvine, California, NeurOptics is represented in the US and over 27 countries worldwide.
+NeurOptics Inc. is the leader in the science of pupillometry.
+Driven by a passion to help clinicians improve patient outcomes, NeurOptics develops and markets innovative technologies facilitating improved medical decision making and enabling clinical research in critical care medicine, neurology, neurosurgery, emergency medicine, and research.
+Headquartered in Irvine, California, NeurOptics, Inc. is represented in over 40 countries worldwide.

 At NeurOptics, we are passionate patient advocates.
 For us, helping clinicians provide improved neurological patient outcomes is our life’s work.